 Healthcare providers are constantly aspiring to provide the best possible environment for their patients.
 By continuing to upgrade their facilities, hospitals and other healthcare providers can ensure that patients feel as comfortable as possible.
+With additional pressure from increasing H&S regulations, healthcare facilities are looking for new strategies for conquering hygiene requirements.

 Cross-contamination from highly contagious pathogens such as MRSA is a growing problem in hospitals.
 A key benefit of switchable privacy glass is that hospital staff can easily observe a patient by flicking a switch, without risking cross-contamination of infectious diseases.